Halo 5: Guardians: Plot

-Osiris is deployed to the Sangheili homeworld of Sanghelios, where they plan to use the Guardian that is buried there to follow Blue Team.
-Sanghelios is embroiled in a war between the Arbiter's forces and the remaining Covenant; Osiris helps Arbiter attack the Covenant and boards the Guardian before it disappears.
+Osiris is deployed to the Sangheili homeworld of Sanghelios, where they plan to use the Guardian buried there to follow Blue Team.
+Sanghelios is embroiled in a civil war between the Arbiter's forces and the remains of 'Mdama's army; Osiris helps Arbiter assault the Covenant's last stronghold and board the Guardian before it disappears.

-On Genesis, Osiris encounters the planet's caretaker, the artificial intelligence 031 Exuberant Witness, who allies with them to stop Cortana.
-Osiris catches up to Blue Team, who reveals that Cortana is planning on using the Guardians to achieve galactic peace through forcible disarmament.
-Master Chief, aware of the massive devastation that Cortana's plan will cause, attempts to convince Cortana to stand down.
-She refuses and confines Blue Team in a Forerunner prison in order to prevent them from interfering with her plan.
-Osiris manages to transfer control of Genesis back to Exuberant, who wrests the prison from Cortana as she leaves the planet via a Guardian.

-Artificial intelligences across the galaxy begin swearing allegiance to Cortana and her plans.
-Cortana locates Infinity and prepares to disable it, but Lasky has the ship's AI Roland, who is still loyal to Infinity, engage slipspace away from Earth and commit to random jumps until they can develop a way to combat Cortana.
-With Blue Team recovered, Osiris returns to Sanghelios to reunite the SPARTAN-IIs with an injured Commander Palmer, Thel 'Vadam, and Halsey.
+On Genesis, Osiris encounters the planet's caretaker, the AI 031 Exuberant Witness, who allies with them to stop Cortana.
+Osiris catches up to Blue Team, who reveal that Cortana is planning on using the Guardians to achieve galactic peace through forcible disarmament.
+Master Chief, aware of the devastation that Cortana's plan will cause, attempts to convince Cortana to stand down.
+She refuses and confines Blue Team in a Forerunner prison to prevent them from interfering with her plan.
+Osiris manages to transfer control of Genesis back to Exuberant, who frees Blue Team before Cortana leaves the planet.
+AIs across the galaxy begin swearing allegiance to Cortana and her plans.
+Cortana locates Infinity and prepares to disable it, but Lasky has the ship retreat until they can develop a way to combat Cortana.
+With Blue Team recovered, Osiris returns to Sanghelios to reunite the Spartans with the injured Commander Palmer, Arbiter, and Halsey.

-In a post-credits scene, unlocked via completing the campaign on the "Legendary" difficulty, Halo Installation 07 begins to power up while Cortana hums.
+In a post-credits scene, unlocked via completing the campaign on the highest difficulty, a Forerunner Halo installation powers up while Cortana hums.

 Development

-Even before Halo 4's release, creative director Josh Holmes began looking for his replacement for the next Halo title, being more interested in building 343 Industries after telling his story with Halo 4.
+Before Halo 4's release in November 2012, 343 Industries creative director Josh Holmes began looking for his replacement for the next Halo title.
 Tim Longo joined as creative director in late 2012, with Halo 5 a few months into preproduction.
 General manager Bonnie Ross recalled that after Halo 4 the team spent a lot of time discussing where they wanted to take the Halo series, reflecting on feedback from fans about what they did and did not like.
-Longo and game leads David Berger and Chris Lee laid out the studio's vision for the next game from a creative and technical standpoint, setting key goals to focus on: utilizing the Xbox One's hardware and Microsoft's cloud infrastructure for larger campaign and multiplayer spaces, deeper player investment systems, and a frame rate of 60 frames per second (FPS).
+Longo and game leads David Berger and Chris Lee laid out the studio's vision for the next game from a creative and technical standpoint, setting key goals to focus on: utilizing the Xbox One's hardware and Microsoft's cloud infrastructure for larger campaign and multiplayer spaces, deeper player investment systems, and a 60 frames per second (FPS) frame rate.